No one remembers a bad boss. At least not for the right reasons. But everyone adores and remembers a good one.

 Management will always expect team leaders to be able to motivate the service agents working under them and drive them to deliver the best customer experience.
 Therefore, team leaders need to work closely with the management to understand the call center team leader responsibilities and how they need to perform to meet the company expectations.

-Essential Skills for Call Center Team Leaders
+Challenges of Call Center Team Leaders

 Staff and project management is the primary role of leaders and can be a challenging task.
 Therefore, newly promoted team leaders and professionals need to be trained well or the management may just be setting them up to underperform or fail once they take over their roles.